Why We Are So Enamored With Vincent van Gogh's Starry Night Painting

 Facts For a Better Understanding of The Starry Night Work

 The main curiosity surrounding this iconic painting is that the artist displayed different times of day and different weather conditions such as moonrise, sunrise, overcast days, windy days and a rainy day.
 Van Gogh usually made ink sketches on paper in his bedroom, since the hospital stuff banned him from doing it elsewhere.
 The unifying pictorial element of all those preparation works is the diagonal line coming from the right which lines the grandiose hills of the Alpilles mountains.
 Interestingly so, the cypress trees are represented in fifteen of the twenty-one versions beyond the wall enclosing the wheat field.
-The artist meticulously depicted the view in six of these paintings by bringing the trees closer to the picture plane.
+The artist meticulously depicted the view in six of these works by bringing the trees closer to the picture plane.

 Van Gogh wrote a number of letters, yet he barely mentioned The Starry Night.
 As a matter of fact, van Gogh mentioned the painting in a letter to Theo on 20 September 1889, referring to it as a night study which was included in a list of paintings he was sending to his brother in Paris.